 An important part of the documentation to support an application for admission to medical school is the evaluation of your performance in an activity that was directly observed by the letter writer.
 This is often referred to as a letter of recommendation.
-For information about what each program of optometry is seeking in terms of who should write a LOR, click here.
+Information about what each program of optometry is seeking in terms of who should write a LOR may be found here.

-6. Check periodically to make sure that your letter writers have submitted their letters.
-If you are using the Truman Letter Packet Service, please check with the departmental office (Sherril Pearce, firstname.lastname@example.org) to make sure your letters of recommendation have been submitted.
+- Check periodically to make sure that your letter writers have submitted their letters.
 If not, you are encouraged to send polite reminder emails to the authors who did agree to provide a letter with a clearly indicated due date that you specified.
 The departmental staff should have your letters in your file NO LESS than two weeks before they are due (remember, you specify the due date).
 You are in control of the due date and we recommend that the entire application package be completed no later than August 31 (or before the start of fall semester).